mablack/cordova-diagnostic-plugin/README.md

 ### isBluetoothAvailable()

-Platforms: Android, iOS and Windows 10 UWP
+Platforms: Android & iOS

 Checks if Bluetooth is available to the app.
-Returns true if the device has Bluetooth capabilities AND if Bluetooth setting is switched on (same on Android, iOS and Windows 10 UWP)
+Returns true if the device has Bluetooth capabilities AND if Bluetooth setting is switched on (same on Android & iOS)

 On Android this requires permission `<uses-permission android:name="android.permission.BLUETOOTH" />` Calling on iOS 13+ will request runtime permission to access Bluetooth (if not already requested).